MeryemCiftciAly/my_sql_journey/03_projects/apex-core/README.md

-##Apex-Core: Advanced SQL & Data Analytics Simulation## <br>
+## Apex-Core: Advanced SQL & Data Analytics Simulation## <br>
-###Project Overview This repository contains a scenario-based simulation of a high-growth platform managing complex user accounts and transactional data.
+### Project Overview: ### This repository contains a scenario-based simulation of a high-growth platform managing complex user accounts and transactional data.
 It serves as a daily practice environment for intermediate to advanced PostgreSQL queries, focusing on real-world operational challenges.

 The Goal To solve business-critical problems using data-driven insights.
-This project emphasizes Business Velocity—the ability to provide accurate data solutions quickly by choosing the most efficient tool (SQL, Python, or Excel) for the task at hand.
+This project emphasizes Business Velocity which is the ability to provide accurate data solutions quickly by choosing the most efficient tool (SQL, Python, or Excel) for the task at hand.

 **Core Competencies Demonstrated**